Therapy for Friendship Problems in Oakland, CA

 what if you could go from:

-Feeling hurt or confused by a friendship breakup → Understanding your emotions and what this relationship meant to you?
+Feeling hurt or confused by a friendship breakup → Understanding what this relationship meant to you and why it affected you as deeply as it did?

-Wondering why patterns keep repeating in friendships → Recognizing relational habits and learning new ways to connect that feel safe, authentic, and sustainable?
+Wondering why patterns keep repeating in friendship problems → Recognizing how you tend to show up in friendships and learning new ways of relating that feel more balanced, mutual, and sustainable?

 -